-Departmental meetings with Finance and the Budget Review Committee to review
+Departmental meetings with Finance and the Budget Review Committee to review and revise budget requests.

 June Final adjustments are made and the proposed balanced budget is submitted to the presented to Mayor and Commission through a series of public workshops.
 The workshops were held on July 13th and August 30th, 2021.